 Idea: even if you're part of a huge project, your task is now no more difficult than if you were designing a small system.

-But: your interfaces are artificial, and this may make them harder to understand/negotiate/adhere to.
+But: your interfaces may seem artificial, which makes them harder to understand and adhere to.

 Software Design Principles